pkundu4c/nimo-markdown-cv/index.md

 ### **Icahn School of Medicine at Mount Sinai** `2014-current`
 - Assistant Professor, Department of Radiology
 - Assistant Professor, Department of Psychiatry

-    Adjunct status.
-Continuing contributions to the field of computational psychiatry.
+    Active contributor in the field of computational psychiatry.

 ### **Icahn School of Medicine at Mount Sinai** `2014-2017 `
 - Chief, Section of Advanced Functional Imaging Methods.
 - Chief, ANALYZE Section of the Translational and Molecular Imaging Institute.
     Conducted multi-displinary research in development of magnetic resonance imaging techniques and applications in elucidating neural correlates of neuropsychiatric disease *in vivo*.
 Projects spanned rodent and primate neuroscience, anesthesiology, epilepsy, neurodegenerative disease (Parkinson's and Alzheimer's diseases).
 Supervisor: Prof. Dr. Zahi Fayad, PhD., Director.

 ### **Doctoral Fellow, National Institute of Mental Health** `2009-2014`